openstack/cinder-specs/specs/juno/restblock-driver.rst

 module.
 For the general feature implementation, here is how we plan to support the multiple required features of a Cinder driver:

- * Provisionning (create/extend/delete) : natively supported by the kernel
+ * Provisioning (create/extend/delete) : natively supported by the kernel
    driver

  * Automatic attach of volumes at setup-time: Natively supported by the kernel